quii/learn-go-with-tests/mocking.md

 })
 ```

-This test should now fail with the code from before.
+This test should now fail.
 Revert it back and the new test should pass.

 We now have two tests spying on the `Sleeper` so we can now refactor our test so one is testing what is being printed and the other one is ensuring we're sleeping in between the prints.
 Finally we can delete our first spy as it's not used anymore.